CS-5100/Satellite/README.md

 ### Download and Process TLE Data

-To download the latest TLE data and store it as a GeoDataFrame:
+Download TLE data for satellite constellations, directly from CelesTrak either as a text file, or convert the satellite list to a `GeoDataFrame` using the code provided below.

 ```python
 import tle_processing as tlp